Housing and Dining Services Operations Plan and COVID Response

 Dining Policies and Procedures

-Dining Services is developing a process that will not only keep our residents fed, but safe!
+Dining Services is dedicated to not only keep our residents fed, but safe!
 What you can expect:

-- Employee wellness self-check screenings prior to entering the workplace.
-Staff displaying COVID-19 symptoms will not work.
+- Staff displaying COVID-19 symptoms will not work.

 - Masks on everyone entering and working in the dining center.